PRIVACY POLICY

 3. WHY DO WE COLLECT YOUR PERSONAL INFORMATION?

-Kering Foundation will collect, hold, use and disclose your personal information for the purposes described in this section.
+Kering Fondation will collect, hold, use and disclose your personal information for the purposes described in this section.
 The processing of your personal information will comply with your privacy legislation and rely on the legal bases set out in this section.
+If you would like more information on the purposes and legal bases, you can contact us at privacy@kering.com (or see How can you contact us?).

 The use of your personal information will allow us to perform our contractual obligations or improve our services in accordance with our legitimate interest.
 Of course, when we use cookies or other online advertising technologies, your prior consent will always be required.